Skip to main content

 Bible with cross necklace and ribbon hanging from the pages, surrounded by flowers - symbol of faith, Scripture, and devotion.

 This is a new blog, but the story behind it began long ago.
 I was saved at the age of nine, during a summer of Bible School that changed my life.
-I still remember the Spirit’s gentle pull on my heart that Sunday morning—the urgency, the clarity, the call to walk forward and tell the pastor I had accepted Christ as my Savior.
+I still remember the Spirit’s gentle pull on my heart that Sunday morning—the urgency of the call to walk forward and tell the pastor I had accepted Christ as my Savior.

 What I didn’t know was that my Daddy was right behind me, moved by the same Spirit, ready to surrender his life to Jesus.
 He was nearly 39 years old.
 That morning, we both walked to the front of the church—me with childlike faith, him with the weight of years—and declared our salvation.